-11 Debt and equity financing provisions
+Debt and equity financing provisions

-What provisions relating to debt and equity financing are typically found in going-private transaction purchase agreements?
+11 What provisions relating to debt and equity financing are typically found in going-private transaction purchase agreements for private equity transactions?
 What other documents typically set out the financing arrangements?

 For debt financing such as LBO loans, the following are commonly provided terms: